 - 1. LiCl precipitation is less expensive than column-based methods, is simpler, is non-toxic, and in our experience gives better yields than column-based cleanup for small products. - 2.
-Although less precise than an acrylamide gel, this diagnostic gel works well and is considerably simpler to prepare. - 3.
+When synthesis is successful, spectrophotometry readings correlate well with band intensities.
+However on some occasions, synthesis fails entirely, revealed by poor band intensity on a gel despite high spectrophotometry readings.
+Synthesis is not considered successful unless bright bands of appropriate size are seen on a gel, even if spectrophotometry readings are high. - 3.
+Although less precise than an acrylamide gel, this diagnostic gel works well and is considerably simpler to prepare. - 4.
 The extra bands may represent different folding structures, or annealed RNA.